Data in Action

 Local Value Creation

-Complete decarbonization with maximum local value creation through investments
+Complete decarbonization with maximum local value creation through local investment

 The path to decarbonization proceeds step by step with concrete milestones